googleapis/repo-automation-bots/packages/gcf-utils/README.md

 ### GCFLogger

-`GCFLogger` is a [Pino](https://github.com/pinojs/pino)-based logger with added configurations for Google Cloud Functions.
-Note that this logger is a singleton instance shared across all modules.
+`GCFLogger` is a standardized logger for Google Cloud Functions.
+Note: this logger is a singleton shared across the

 ```
 import {GCFLogger, getLogger} from 'gcf-utils';